Enterprise-CMCS/macpro-mdct-qmr/README.md

 This repository uses 3 webhooks to publish to 3 different channels all in CMS Slack.

 - SLACK_WEBHOOK: This pubishes to the `macpro-mdct-qmr-alerts` channel.
-Alerts published there are for deploy or test failures to the `main`, `val`, or `prod` branches.
+Alerts published there are for deploy or test failures to the `main`, `val`, or `production` branches.

 - INTEGRATIONS_SLACK_WEBHOOK: This is used to publish new pull requests to the `mdct-integrations-channel`